 Audia Harris, AmeriCorps Program Coordinator at IALR, recalls, “When we first began the program, we had a broader age range (middle schoolers through adult) and a STEM tutoring focus.
 Realizing many students struggled in literacy changed our focus to incorporate literacy as a major component of our STEM tutoring.
 We have shifted our focus to mostly upper elementary as well in order to reduce the literacy gap at a younger age to enable more students to be on-grade level earlier in their academic career.”

-As IALR celebrates its tenth anniversary, AmeriCorps members are designing and implementing 10 service projects in celebration of that milestone, connecting with local organizations to support the efforts of outreach in the community.
+As IALR celebrates the tenth anniversary of its AmeriCorps partnership, AmeriCorps members are designing and implementing ten service projects in celebration of that milestone, connecting with local organizations to support the efforts of outreach in the community.
 The Dan River Year program has recruited over 50 volunteers during the 2024-2025 service year and 10 of their current members are partnering with the VCU Center on Society and Health for a Photovoice project.
 The project “is a creative arts-based participatory process that puts cameras in the hands of individuals to enable them to share their experiences, perspectives, and stories of volunteerism and service through the use of photography, discussion, and collective action.”

 Learn more about the Dan River Year AmeriCorps program at IALR at https://www.ialr.org/americorps.